IIIF/website/source/_posts/2017-05-25-newsletter.md

     * BSB also now has [~350 newspapers online via IIIF][bsb-news]
     * BSB has also published a [Mirador plugin for a dynamic physical ruler][bsb-ruler]
 * New implementation at [Heidelberg University][heidelberg]
 * National Library of Wales just released a new website containing [1.2 million Journal images][wales-journals] available as IIIF images, manifests and collections (including sitemaps, IIIF Collections with pointers to EDM metadata, Manifests, and Annotation lists).
-For technical details, see this [writeup][wales-tech].
+For technical details, see this writeup.

 ### Innovations & Ongoing Work from Across the IIIF Community